Quantifying Data Augmentation for LiDAR based 3D Object Detection: Experiments

 If we look at individual augmentation techniques, most notably we see that \textit{Global Rotation} (policy~\#4-6) is the most effective augmentation with an increase of up and above 10\% (policy~\#6).
 Followed by three other \textit{global} augmentation techniques, \textit{Global Translation} (policy~\#1-3), \textit{Global Scaling} (policy~\#7-9) and \textit{Random Flip} (policy~\#10), all contributing with a performance boost of around 7\%.

-To show how effective \textit{Global Rotation} is as an augmentation technique, we can compare our best performing \textit{Global Rotation} policy (policy~\#6), with the advanced augmentation policy of PointPillars~\cite{PointPillars} where only \textit{Oversampling} is removed (resulting in policy~\#37), and we can see that the two policies perform similarly.
+To show how effective \textit{Global Rotation} is as an augmentation technique, we can compare our best performing \textit{Global Rotation} policy (policy~\#6), with the advanced augmentation policy of PointPillars~\cite{PointPillars} where only \textit{GT-Sampling} is removed (resulting in policy~\#37), and we can see that the two policies perform similarly.

-Only adding \textit{Oversampling} to policy \#6 (resulting in policy \#38) we can already half the gap to the performance of the sophisticated policy (two vs. nine augmentation techniques) utilized in PointPillars~\cite{PointPillars} (policy \#36).
-On the other hand, \textit{Oversampling} applied by itself (policy \#31-35) does not help as much as other individual augmentation techniques.
-It only shines together with other augmentation techniques, showcasing that the combination of the different augmentation techniques investigated in this paper are not simply additive.
+Only adding \textit{GT-Sampling} to policy \#6 (resulting in policy \#38) we can already half the gap to the performance of the sophisticated policy (two vs. nine augmentation techniques) utilized in PointPillars~\cite{PointPillars} (policy \#36).
+On the other hand, \textit{GT-Sampling} applied by itself (policy \#31-35) does not help as much as other individual augmentation techniques.
+It only shines in combination with other augmentation techniques, showcasing that the combination of the different augmentation techniques are not simply additive.

-Investigating the remaining \textit{global} augmentation technique \textit{Ground Removal} (policy~\#11-14), which is intuitive and often performed in classical LiDAR pipelines~\cite{Kabzan_AMZ}, in our experiments we can see that the augmentation is rather disadvantageous than beneficial.
+Investigating the remaining \textit{global} augmentation technique \textit{Ground Removal} (policy~\#11-14), which is intuitive and often performed in classical LiDAR pipelines~\cite{Kabzan_AMZ}, is rather disadvantageous than beneficial in our experiments.
 We speculate that this could be due to two things.
-First, it could be due to a lot of context is taken away (especially from the neighborhood of objects) by removing the lowest points of the scene (in such a naive way).
-Second, it could also mean that ``background" points in fact encode more valuable information than what is the established view on that matter.
-In order to clarify this though, further experiments would be necessary (see discussion in Section~\ref{discussion}).
+First, by removing the lowest points of the scene (in such a naive way) a lot of potentially crucial neighborhood context around ``foreground" objects gets deleted.
+Second, it could also mean that ``background" points quite generally encode more valuable information than what is the established view on that matter.
+In order to clarify this though, further experiments would be necessary (see future work in Section~\ref{conclusion}).

 In general we see that \textit{local} augmentation techniques are not as effective as \textit{global} augmentation techniques.
 Although, while \textit{Local Rotation} (policy~\#19-21) and \textit{Local Scaling} (policy~\#22-24) can be considered beneficial, \textit{Local Translation} (policy~\#15-18) contrarily is clearly not as beneficial as the other two \textit{local} augmentation techniques and can even hurt performance if applied too aggressively.